TimTimTstuff/StonkIdle/notes/idea.md

     - No demand for Industry X
         -> push to very low
     -

-# News
-    - On new Item in Store

 # Money Chart
     - Chart shows: Savings + Depot + (Main - Credit)